Behavior Intervention Specialist-Lowell Elementary

-The behavior interventionist is a certified teacher who works specifically with K-8 students who have a need to improve their behavior in order to focus more clearly on academic instruction.
+The behavior interventionist works specifically with K-8 students who have a need to improve their behavior in order to focus more clearly on academic instruction.
 The focus of the behavior interventionist is to work with students to develop effective learning behaviors and appropriate interactions with teachers and classmates.
 The goal of the interventionist is to ensure that students manage their behavior in order to be able to focus and become more successful academically.

 - Continuously monitor behavioral and academic progress of students receiving behavioral services, in order to adjust practices and student grouping.

-- Communicate and collaborate with classroom teachers regarding students’ behavioral and academic improvement.
+- Communicates and collaborates with classroom teachers and families regarding students’ behavioral and academic improvement.

-- Collaborate with classroom teachers, coaches, and contracted consultants.
+- Collaborates with classroom teachers, coaches, and contracted consultants.

 - Performs other duties as assigned.

-- Bachelor’s Degree in Education, Master’s Degree preferred
+- Bachelor’s Degree in Education, Social Work, or Counseling

 - Ability to establish and maintain effective relationships, and work cooperatively with students, peers, and parents.